 The Compliance Division’s goals are to provide companies with assistance in complying with air quality rules and regulations and when they cannot comply, to apply an appropriate level of enforcement action proportionate to the non-compliance.
-These levels of enforcement action include Notices to Comply (NTCs) or Notifications of Noncompliance (NONs).
+These levels of enforcement action include Notices to Comply (NTCs) or Notifications of Violation (NOVs).

-If you receive a NTC or NON, you should take immediate and appropriate steps to correct the situation, including ceasing operations, following the breakdown procedures, or remedying the problem.
+If you receive a NTC or NOV, you should take immediate and appropriate steps to correct the situation, including ceasing operations, following the breakdown procedures, or remedying the problem.

 Notice to Comply (NTC)

 NTCs are issued to businesses for first time violations when the violation does not result in additional pollutants being emitted into the atmosphere.
 A Notice to Comply will not be issued, however, when the business has a prior breach of the same requirement in the last three years.

 A business which receives an NTC is allowed seven working days to correct whatever violations were discovered by the inspector.

 Notification of Violation (NOV)

 When an inspector discovers a violation that does not qualify for a Notice to Comply, A Notification of Violation (NOV) is issued.
 A questionnaire will be provided to the source to provide back to the inspector.
 The questionnaire is important.
 It is designed to gather information which could lead to either a dismissal or reduced penalties.

 All NOVs undergo an internal management review before being referred through the Mutual Settlement Program, for further action.
 If the NOV is referred, the business will receive a confirming Notice of Violation, which will be mailed along with a letter.